urbit/docs/docs/orientation/repo-guide.md

 ## `app/`

-This is where `%gall` apps live.  `%gall` apps are stateful servants.
-Sort of like unix daemons.
+This is where `%gall` apps live.  `%gall` apps are stateful servers, sort of like unix daemons.
 One very familiar one is `app/talk.hoon` which is the source code for `:talk` the urbit messaging transport layer.
 And there's also `app/dojo.hoon` — that's your shell.

 ## `arvo/`